ISSKA/pykarstnsim/README.md

 # PyKarstNSim

 A Python interface for the [KarstNSim](https://github.com/ring-team/KarstNSim_Public) C++ library, enabling graph-based and geologically-driven simulation of 3D karst networks directly from Python.
+This wrapper was developed by the [SISKA (Swiss Institute for Speleology and Karst Studies)](https://www.isska.ch).

 ## About